Jump to content

 Non-rosaceans are permitted to join and should identify themselves as such upon demand from the institute.
 Non-rosaceans are those who have not obtained a diagnosis of rosacea by a physician.

 Funding will provide a rosacea MAC of the best available minds on finding a cure for this disease.
-The selection of who is chosen to be in this MAC will be based on not only the qualifications of the individual but also from nominations by both rosacean and non rosaceans members of the institute.
+The selection of who is chosen to be in this MAC will be based on not only the qualifications of the individual but also from nominations by both rosacean and non rosaceans voting members of the institute.

 Sources of funding to the institute will be publicized including the name of the donor unless the donor requests anonymity.
 Expenses of the institute will be publicized down to the last cent, showing where all the spending went and for what purpose since transparency is a core principle of our non profit organization.